ShivamSood576/Resume-and-Job-description-score-system/README.md

 ## Contact

-For any inquiries or feedback, please reach out to Prashant Singh at prashantsingha96@gmail.com.
+For any inquiries or feedback, please reach out to Shivam Sood at soodshivam576@gmail.com